Be the voice of the future with a BSc in Natural Resource Conservation.

 - The second major is The Global Perspectives Major which helps you gain international experience in policy and planning and prepares you for work overseas.
 You will also have the opportunity to gain international experience during your studies.

 Dual Degree Option

-Earn a Bachelor of Science in Natural Resources Conservation and Bachelor of Education (Secondary Biological Sciences) in 5 years, or a Bachelor of Science in Natural Resources Conservation and a Master of Management in 4.5 years with the Forestry Dual Degree program.
+Earn a Bachelor of Science in Forest Sciences and Bachelor of Education (Secondary Biological Sciences) in 5 years, or a Bachelor of Science in Forest Sciences and a Master of Management in 4.5 years with the Forestry Dual Degree program.

 The Land One program is a great option for first year students who want a smaller classroom experience.
 Learn about forest management and food security in a tight-knit cohort environment.

 Gain paid work experience related to your degree and acquire the experience necessary to launch your career with our Forestry Co-op Program.